 Sena wanted to form government with Congress in 2014: Chavan

-New Delhi, Jan 20: Former Maharashtra Chief Minister and Congress leader Prithviraj Chavan has revealed that the Shiv Sena had proposed to form a coalition government with his party and the NCP after the 2014 assembly election to stop the Bharatiya Janata Party from coming to power in the state.
+New Delhi, Jan 20: Former Maharashtra chief minister and Congress leader Prithviraj Chavan has revealed that the Shiv Sena had proposed to form a coalition government with his party and the NCP after the 2014 assembly election to stop the Bharatiya Janata Party (BJP) from coming to power in the state.

 But the Congress had immediately rejected the proposal then, Chavan said.